 I specifically wanted to work 20 and 40 meters, so a dipole with a 14.100 MHz trap would be needed.

-Professional help was required for this project, I needed well-made traps for this antenna to work well.
+Professional help was required for this project, I needed well-made traps for this antenna to perform well.
 After a bit of research, a company called Spectrum Communication Limited was recommended as a great source of ideas, tips, and hardware.
 This turned out to be a great piece of advice.

-I gave Tony the owner a call to ask for some advice, it was immediately apparent that I had come to the right place.
-As well as some great advice, Tony also offered to make me the traps and even the entire antenna system.
+I gave the owner a call, Tony, to ask for some help.
+It was immediately apparent that I had come to the right place.
+As well as some great advice, Tony offered to make me the traps and the entire antenna system.
 Spectrum Communication specialise in premium antenna design and manufacture along with many other ham related products.

-So on this page, I will talk about the antenna, how it was squeezed into my back garden and the overall performance of my new COTS (Commercial Off The Shelf) trapped dipole.
+On this page, I'll talk about the Spectrum Communication antenna, how it was squeezed into my back garden and the overall performance of my new COTS (Commercial Off The Shelf) trapped dipole.